 While certainly admirable, this may have a few negative side-effects on the hero and those around them.
 Such heroes could wear themselves out in their attempts to help everyone, or to become distraught and blame themselves for the one time that they're unable to save the day.
 Spending so much time and effort saving everyone else can also put a strain on the hero's personal or dating life.
 A particularly bad case of this may develop into a full-blown Martyr Without a Cause.
-May also be a thin veil over the In Harm's Way trope.
+Maybe they simply like being in the line of danger.

 If they aren't smart about their heroism, and they have a tendency to intervene without getting the whole picture, then they're liable to just make things worse.
 Their predictable heroism also makes them particularly prone to manipulation by certain devious villains.
-Interestingly enough, as Don Quixote lampshades, this syndrome was noticed by Chivalric Romance writers and they devised a temporary cure: The Damsel in Distress must simply ask the hero not to engage in any other adventure until he has finished hers.
+Interestingly enough, as Don Quixote lampshades, this syndrome was noticed by Chivalric Romance writers and they devised a temporary cure: The Damsel Errant must simply ask the hero not to engage in any other adventure until he has finished hers.

 This is extremely common in video games as a way to make the player deal with plot threads like Fetch Quests when they should have more important things on their minds.
 The characters are just too darn heroic to leave people to suffer, so time to go wander around in caves for a while.
 No matter their personal situation, they're always willing to stop and help.